ToolJet/ToolJet/docs/docs/contributing-guide/slackcoc.md

 #### 2. Check off your resolved questions

-If you have received a useful reply to your question, please drop a ✅ reaction or a reply for confirmation.
+If you have received a useful reply to your question, please drop a ✅ reaction or a reply for affirmation.

 #### 3. Try not to repost question